tgrassl/bananaquit/README.md

 </html>
 ```

-Inside the *main.ts* file import the Bootstrapper, create a component array and finally bootstrap the application with your components.
+Inside the *main.ts* file import the Bootstrapper, create a component array and finally bootstrap the application with your components:

 ```javascript
 import { Bootstrapper } from 'bananaquitjs/core';